So... what exactly is this "Blog from the Felinesphere"?

 Twig really gets particularly busy delivering bags when P&G are sleeping and P has not been working upstairs for a while.
 Each morning when P opens the bedroom door and looks down the hallway, she’ll say something like: “Hey, look G. It was a 5-bag night!”

 So, naturally I adopted the habit of howling as loudly as possible whenever it seemed like P or G was not paying enough attention to my needs.
 I also mimicked Twig’s most excellent crescendo techniques for getting more immediate responses from them.
-Specifically, extra pets, reading room time with G, food or credit for rodent control even when I deliver my fluffy gray toy mouse.
+Specifically, extra pets, reading room time with G, food or credit for rodent control even when I actually deliver my fluffy gray toy mouse.
 (Did I mention more body pets?)
-I suppose Twig does have some good ideas on occasion.
+I suppose Twig does have some good ideas on occasion...

 ADDENDUM – Friday July 28, 2023